 Praia da Memória

 Located about 5 miles north, this quieter beach is known for its wide, open sands and relaxed feel.
 In addition, the tall stone obelisk adds a unique landmark.
 This makes it easy to spot as well as a nice backdrop for photos.
-Because it’s a bit farther out, it tends to feel less crowded, which makes it ideal for a peaceful break by the sea.
+Since it’s a bit farther out, it tends to feel less crowded, which makes it ideal for a peaceful break by the sea.

 Ingleses Beach